 ASTK18013U Core Subject: Theories and issues in International Political Economy

 This course offers an advanced introduction to the field of International Political Economy (IPE).
 The course divides into three inter-related parts.
 The first considers the history of the international economy and the various ways in which it has been ordered politically.
 The part of the course supplies a vital historical backdrop to contemporary debates, but it also allows for an early discussion of competing theoretical accounts of world order and the necessary and sufficient conditions for the construction and maintenance of a liberal economic order.
 The second part of the course examines these theoretical positions in more detail.
 The following are covered: liberal and realist theories of international politics, economic liberalism, economic nationalism, constructivism Marxism and varieties of critical IPE and feminism.
 These first two parts of the course are taught intensively through two 3-hour sessions per week for the first seven weeks.
-Students will then take a pass/fail exam at mid-term.
 The third part of the course takes a thematic approach to the study of contemporary IPE.
 Topics covered include finance, production, trade, consumption, the environment, gender and development.
 Several recurrent themes will be woven into these discussions, which will each be covered in one 2-hour class across the second part of the course.
 These themes include debates about the locus and operation of power, the significance of institutions, the prospects for ‘global governance’, the role of the state under conditions of ‘globalisation’ and the importance of ideas (such as neoliberalism).

 The course is structured as follows:

 2(a) The world economy in the nineteenth century

 2(b) Inter-war crisis of the world economy